AnujPancholi/securities-portfolio-api/README.md

 This is an API that I built as a take-home task for a company in 24 hours.

+**NOTE:** I have implemented some crude auth which uses a static token, so you won't be able to just import the Postman collection and try it out.

 [Postman Docs](https://documenter.getpostman.com/view/4642320/SWT8hzLq)

 [Base URL (will not yield any result)](https://peaceful-hugle-67003a.netlify.com/.netlify/functions/app/)

 ## Tech Stack: